microsoft/TinyBlazorAdmin/deployment.md

 **Note the ClientID and TenantID.**

-If you need to retreive the ClientID and TenantID, they will be diplay at the top of the page once you select an app in the portal.
+If you need to retrieve the ClientID and TenantID, they will be display at the top of the page once you select an app in the portal.

 ![Create a new registration][newRegistration]

+Go back in the Authentication and in the section Implicit grant check the checkbox `Access Token` and ID Tokens`

+![tokensaccess][tokensaccess]

 ### Create App for the Azure Function